-14.2 Gold Medals and Ranks
+14.3 Gold Medals and Ranks

-regulations, the CGPA secured from 1stto 6thsemester alone should be considered and it is mandatory that the candidate should have passed all the subjects from 1st to 6th semester in the first attempt.
+For the Award of Gold Medal and ranks and for each programme of study specified in these regulations, the CGPA secured from 1st to 6th semester alone should be considered and it is mandatory that the candidate should have passed all the subjects from 1st to 6th semester in the first attempt.
 Rank certificates would be issued to the first five candidates in each programme of study.

-15. PROVISIONS FOR EXIT IN B.C.A.
+15. PROVISIONS FOR EXIT IN B.BA.
 COURSE

-Students enrolled in any Programme shall have an option to exit at the end of 1st, 2nd and 3rd years of a programme, subject to fulfilment of conditions.

-- i) A student desiring an exit shall give a notice of such intention in writing in the prescribed format at least 8 weeks before the scheduled end of the Academic year. - ii) The department running the program shall, on receipt of the notice, recommend a certificate/diploma/degree, as the case may be, from the university based on the requirements for such degrees.
-In case of arrear papers, the certificate shall be provided after passing the arrear paper. - iii) As soon as the student completes the requirements of the certificate/diploma/degree, as this case shall be communicated through the HoD of the Department to the CoE office and the Administration office.
+- (1) Students enrolled in any Programme shall have an option to exit at the end of 1st, 2nd and 3rd years of a programme, subject to fulfilment of conditions. - (2) A student desiring an exit shall give a notice of such intention in writing in the prescribed format at least 8 weeks before the scheduled end of the Academic year. - (3) The department running the program shall, on receipt of the notice, recommend a certificate/diploma/degree, as the case may be, from the university based on the requirements for such degrees.
+In case of arrear papers, the certificate shall be provided after passing the arrear paper. - (4) As soon as the student completes the requirements of the certificate/diploma/degree, as this case shall be communicated through the HoD of the Department to the CoE office and the Administration office.